Your Legal Career in 2023 – How To Start Planning For Success Now

 If you feel that your employer is not providing you with substantial development opportunities, this is a sign to look for a role with a company that will.

-So, where are the challenges and the opportunities within the legal sector for 2021?
+So, where are the challenges and opportunities within the legal sector for 2023?

 Redundancies and Skills Shortages

-Like all industries, the legal sector has had areas which have suffered due to the pandemic and others which have thrived.
+Like all industries, the legal sector has had areas that have suffered due to the pandemic and others that have thrived.

 Personal Injury law is one area where we have seen redundancies, whereas property law, Conveyancing and Family Law has been in high demand.